Kyle Canyon Rd at Stanley B Road (view NW) |

 This hike is located in Kyle Canyon up in the Spring Mountains National Recreation Area, about 45 minutes northwest of Las Vegas.
 From town, drive out to the Spring Mountains Visitor Center,

-At the parking area, a symbol sign translates to "No Parking;" but only during "December Thru March."
-It is okay to park here except during winter when parked vehicles would interfere with snow plows. |
+At the parking area, a symbol-sign translates to "No Parking;" but only during "December Thru March."
+It is okay to park here except during winter when parked vehicles would interfere with snowplows. |

 The Hike

-Eventually the trail turns more to the north and starts up Stanley B Canyon.
-In this area, the trail exits the thinning zone and tall mountain mahogany and tall gambel oak form a nearly impenetrable thicket.
-This provides shade for hikers, but birders will need to listen as birds are harder to see.
+Turning right onto the old dirt road, the trail bends right, crosses Stanley B Wash, and continues up across the hillside.
+Tall mountain mahogany and gambel oak form a nearly impenetrable thicket that provides shade for hikers, but birders will need to listen as birds are hard to see.

-The trail turns to the east, crosses Stanley B Wash, and climbs gently to an open area with grand views to the south.
-Across Kyle Canyon, the striking limestone cliffs, the Echo Cliffs, link Harris Mountain (east) and Griffith Peak (west), and a bit farther up the trail, Cathedral Rock comes into view farther to the west.
+The trail climbs gently to an open area with grand views to the south.
+Across Kyle Canyon, the striking limestone cliffs, the Echo Cliffs, link Harris Mountain (east) and Griffith Peak (west), and a bit farther up the trail, Cathedral Rock comes into view farther to the west. |

 The trail winds back to the north and drops across a low area with a flat spot suitable for camping (Wpt 03).
-Continuing, the trail generally runs northwest as it drops closer to the bottom of the canyon where more-moist conditions support tall ponderosa pine and white fir, a species typical of higher elevations. |
+Continuing, the trail generally runs northwest as it comes closer to the bottom of the canyon where more-moist conditions support tall ponderosa pine and white fir, a species typical of higher elevations.

 The main trail passes a use-trail to the left (Wpt.
 04) that serves as a shortcut back down the canyon.
 Given that the hike is short, it makes more sense to just stay on the main trail.
 In the bottom of the canyon, soil conditions become even more moist farther along, and wild rose, Rocky Mountain maple, elderberry, angelica, and stinging nettle become common.